MU-CS225-Haskell/MU-CS225-Haskell.github.io/_pages/03-practical-haskell.md

   [a, b, c] <- parseLine <$> getLine
 ```

-## More Complex Data
+### More Complex Data

 To parse data much more complicated than the above, it's a good idea to use some
-of Haskell's varied parser libraries.
-We'll use `megaparsec` in this example.
+of Haskell's varied parser combinator libraries.
+We'll use `megaparsec` in this
+example.
+Even if the data is way simpler than in this example, I'd probably
+still recommend using `megaparsec`, or maybe `attoparsec` if you need raw speed.
+Haskell's base string parsing functionality is completely awful (in particular,
+the `Read` typeclass is *painful*), so, if for nothing else other than code
+clarity and correctness, always use a parser combinator library.

 We're going to try to write a parser to automatically analyse
 [Heroku](https://www.heroku.com/) log files.
 Here's an example from their